 Our audits were conducted for the purpose of forming an opinion on Metra's basic financial statements.
 The schedule of revenues and expenses - budget to actual (budgetary basis), the budgetary basis schedule of operations, and notes to supplementary information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of revenues and expenses - budget to actual (budgetary basis), the budgetary basis), the budgetary basis schedule of operations, and notes to supplementary information are presented for purposes and expenses - budget to actual (budgetary basis), the budgetary basis schedule of operations, and notes to supplementary information have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The schedule of revenues and expenses - budget to actual (budgetary basis), the budgetary basis schedule of operations, and notes to supplementary information have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.